-As you know, the chalky paints can be expensive and back when I was in college there was no such thing as ready made.
+As you know, chalky paints can be expensive, and back when I was in college there was no such thing as ready-made.
 We made our own, but often if painting wood surfaces we started with THIS STUFF.
 Amazing…I don’t know if I’ve seen other DIYers use it but if you’re looking for a soft distressed surface that is similar to LIMEWASH, this could be for you!
 Did you read the post where I used a cruddy old dropcloth to make a summer beach painting?
 Dead giveaway on what this amazing stuff called gesso is intended for.

 What is Gesso?

 GESSO is made for painting on canvas.
 It’s a priming method to prep the canvas so the paint will adhere better to it and improves durability.
 It’s a combination of binders, and paint pigments and yes…it does contain calcium carbonate which is CHALK!
 You can find out more about gesso for artists in this article.

 A little bit goes a long way and at under $20, it will last you a really long time with this technique.

 How do you apply GESSO smoothly?

 If you notice that there are some bumps that pop up after applying your GESSO, it’s no reason to fret.
 Just sand out the bumps (a sanding sponge or sanding block are total lifesaver options here!) and apply another coat of paint over the top.